Jos-J/jeopardy_training/questions.md

 complementary to and integrated with HTML
 All the Above

-What ae the advantages of using JavaScript
+What are the advantages of using JavaScript
 Increased interactivity
 Richer interfaces
 A & B